Menci/pipeline-tester/README.md

 You must **NOT** `$display` any other lines starting with `@`.
 Any other lines not starting with `@` is ignored.

+The PC value in your output is ignored when comparing with Mars's since you may NOT saved PC value in every pipeline stage (then you can pass a `0` instead).
+Printing a PC value may help you debugging.
+But at least you can see the different line and read PC value in Mars's output.

 Before running tests, you should start simulation in your Vivado IDE and **make sure your code compiles and runs**.
 I didn't handle compilation errors in tests.

 # Usage